owenjs/3SC-web-developer-test-OE/README.md

 - Adding two pokemon names to the URL so that the comparing action can take place
   - Let PokeUIApp.js pass down Global Props to the Action Components so they know what the current ViewPokemon and ComparePokemon is.
 So the Action can build the URL correctly.
+- Console Error:'index.js:1 Warning: Invalid DOM property `class`.
+Did you mean `className`?'
+  - This is caused by the Import of 'bootstrap' - not sure how to remove it

 ## If I had more time what would I implement